 When it comes to keeping small house pets, everyone associates this with guinea pigs and hamsters, among other small animals.
 Even more interesting, it is a common belief that these two kinds of pets get along, simply because they look somewhat similar at first glance, and because they are both rodents.

 Do guinea pigs and hamsters get along?
-Guinea pigs and hamsters do not get along well and are not compatible to be housed together.
-This also applies for sharing a cage and even sharing a play space or floor space.
-They have different nutrition habits, territorial habits, different body size, cage size, behaviors and instincts, and different socializing habits.
-All of these main factors make them incompatible to be together in the same space, or to get along in general.
+Guinea pigs and hamsters do not get along well and they are not compatible to be housed together.
+This also applies for sharing the cage and even sharing a play space or floor space.
+Guinea pig and hamsters have different nutrition habits, territorial habits, different body sizes, cage size, behaviors and instincts and different socializing habits.
+All of these main factors make them incompatible to be together in the same space or to get along in general.

 There are several reasons why guinea pigs and hamsters don’t get along.

-Both of these pet species have different munchies throughout the day.
+Both of these pet species have different types of food throughout the day.
 They both like carrots, but everything else is different.
 If you place the guinea pig and hamster in the same cage and place food for them to share, you won’t know which of them will pick a certain food.

-Guinea pigs must get alfalfa pellets daily, whereas hamsters need commercial ‘hamster’ pellets.
-They can both eat fruits, but only in moderation, however, guinea pigs tend to eat fruits, but less in comparison to hamsters.
+Can guinea pigs eat hamster food and the other way around?
+Guinea pigs must get alfalfa hay daily, whereas hamsters need commercial ‘hamster’ pellets.
+They can both eat fruits, but only in moderation, however, guinea pigs tend to eat fruits but less in comparison to hamsters.
 Guinea pigs need lots of vitamin C supplements, whereas hamsters depend on seeds and veggies more.